-The piping that routinely contains regulated substances and is in contact with the ground and/or water must be properly designed, constructed, and protected from corrosion in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory as specified below.
-In addition, except for suction piping that meets the requirements of \$50151(e)(2)(B)(i) through (v) and piping associated with field constructed tanks and airport hydrant fuel distribution systems, all new or replaced piping where installation began after ENTER EFFECTIVE DATE OF REGULATIONS must be secondarily contained in accordance with \$50113(5).
-When 50 percent or more of a piping run is replaced, the entire piping run must meet the secondary containment requirement.
-All owners and operators of UST systems must meet the following requirements.
+The piping that routinely contains regulated substances and is in contact with the ground or water must be properly designed, constructed, and protected from corrosion in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory as specified in paragraphs (1) through (4) of this section.
+In addition, except for suction piping that meets the requirements of §50151(e)(2)(B)(i) through (v) and piping associated with field-constructed tanks and airport hydrant fuel distribution systems, all new or replaced piping where installation began after [ENTER EFFECTIVE DATE OF REGULATIONS] must be secondarily contained in accordance with paragraph (5) of this section.
+When fifty percent (50%) or more of a piping run is replaced, the entire piping run must meet the secondary containment requirement.